robindrost/docs-1/docs/android-sdk.md

 ### Create Player

-By calling `createPlayer(LiveryPlayerOptions)` on LiveryPlayerView reference, a player instance will be created and initialized.
+By calling `createPlayer()` on LiveryPlayerView reference, a player instance will be created and initialized.

 ### Current Time